DillonMichels/campus-job-review-system/README.md

 ## 👀 For our users
 - We currently have 4 projects and 10 users associated with our project.
-- For help, please contact (svasude7@ncsu.edu), (jahmad5@ncsu.edu), or (salizade@ncsu.edu); we will get back to you within 5 to 7 business days.
+- For help, please contact (cdmichel@ncsu.edu), (mfaraha3@ncsu.edu), or (mesfand@ncsu.edu); we will get back to you within 5 to 7 business days.

 ## ⚠️ Disclaimer
 The NCSU Campus Job Review System dynamically retrieves job vacancies from the official [NC State Campus Enterprises website](https://campusenterprises.ncsu.edu/dept/hr/opportunities/student/jobs/).
 We do not own or manage this data; instead, our system serves as an interface to make job listings more accessible to NC State students by aggregating real-time job opportunities for convenient browsing.
 All job data is the property of NC State University Campus Enterprises, and any changes or updates to job listings on their website will be reflected here accordingly.

 ## 📘 Recommended Citation
-Marley, J., Vasudevan, S., & Alizadeh, S. (2025).
+EsfandyariDoulabi, M., Farahat, A., & Michels, D. (2025).
 Campus Job Review System [Computer software].
-Retrieved from https://github.com/jillahmad17/campus-job-review-system
+Retrieved from https://github.com/DillonMichels/campus-job-review-system